microsoft/moaw/workshops/serverless-overview/workshop.md

 }
 ```

 Open the Azure Function App resource in the [Azure Portal][az-portal] and go to the `Configuration` panel.
-Then update the app settings with the `STORAGE_ACCOUNT_CONTAINER` to `audios` and get a connection string from the storage account with your audios container and set the `STORAGE_ACCOUNT_CONNECTION_STRING`.
+Then update the App Settings with the `STORAGE_ACCOUNT_CONTAINER` to `audios` and get a connection string from the storage account with your audios container and set the `STORAGE_ACCOUNT_CONNECTION_STRING`.

 Update the `func.py` to: